StudyArchive/Computer-Networking-A-Top-Down-Approach/Chapter2/2.1 Principles of Network Applications/README.md

 application layer communicate with transport layer

-pro cess sends/recieves messages to/from its socket
+process sends/recieves messages to/from its socket

 Addressing processes